ITensor/website/docs/recipes/measure_mps.md

 #Measure the properties of an MPS wavefunction#

-Here we'll learn how to measure some properties of the Heisenberg model wavefunction by adding to the code from the [[previous example|recipes/basic_dmrg]].
+Here we will learn how to measure some properties of the Heisenberg model wavefunction by adding to the code from the [[previous example|recipes/basic_dmrg]].
 Essentially we need three pieces to take an expectation value of some property:
 the operator corresponding to that property, the wavefunction, and a way to do the inner